 A public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for the requested records and shall make all reasonable efforts to supply the requested records at the lowest possible cost.
 No public body shall impose any extraneous, intermediary, or surplus fees or expenses to recoup the general costs associated with creating or maintaining records or transacting the general business of the public body.
 Any duplicating fee charged by a public body shall not exceed the actual cost of duplication.
 Prior to conducting a search for records, the public body shall notify the requester in writing that the public body may make reasonable charges not to exceed its actual cost incurred in accessing, duplicating, supplying, or searching for requested records and inquire of the requester whether he would like to request a cost estimate in advance of the supplying of the requested records as set forth in subsection F of § 2.2-3704 of the Code of Virginia.
 Requesting an estimate allows the requester to know about any costs in advance and can provide an opportunity to modify a request in an attempt to lower the estimated costs.

 If the cost to fulfill the request is estimated to be more than $200, the university may require a deposit, not to exceed the amount of the estimate, before proceeding with your request.
 The five days allowed for response does not include the time between when the university asks for a deposit and when you respond.
 Please be advised that costs will be recovered for any request that requires more than four hours of staff time to fulfill.
+For requests that require more than four hours of staff time to fulfill, costs are calculated using the hourly rate minus benefits of the lowest paid personnel with the expertise to search for, access and review responsive records for potential redaction or withholding.

 An estimate is just that – an estimate.
 Actual costs may be greater or lesser than the estimated amount.
 In which case, VCU will refund any overage paid or will provide an invoice for any balance due.
 If there is an outstanding balance owed to VCU from a previous FOIA request for more than 30 days, VCU may require payment of the past-due invoice before it will respond to a new FOIA request from the same individual.